Once, twice, at least three times a murderer…

 Hulk Rating: /10

 This post was added to In the Good Old Days of Classic Hollywood and Phyllis Loves Classic Movies Third Annual Olivia De Havilland Blogathon.
-Other posts with this cast include Olivia De Havilland in Airport 77 and The Swarm.
-Lesley Anne Down also starred in Dallas.
+Other posts with this cast include Olivia De Havilland in The Love Boat, The Screaming Woman, Airport 77 and The Swarm.
+Lesley Anne Down also starred in Hanover Street and Dallas.
 Helen Hayes starred in Murder with Mirrors.
 Bill Bixby directed Three on a Date and starred in Fantasy Island and The Twilight Zone.
 Both Bixby and Hayes starred in The Love Boat.